Cstolborg/HMMpy/README.md

 ## Getting started
-The following code samples some data, and then trains an hidden markov model using the JumpHMM class:
+The following code samples some data, and then trains a hidden markov model using the JumpHMM class:

 ```python3
 from hmmpy.jump import JumpHMM